 Flu shot 101: all your questions answered

 Khushbu Taker-Desai, PharmD, BCACP, who specializes in ambulatory clinical pharmacy services at Summit Health, explains everything you need to know about this year’s flu vaccine.
-Find out about the best time to get vaccinated and how getting the shot can reduce the severity of your symptoms if you do get the flu.
+Find out about the best time to get vaccinated each year and how getting the shot can reduce the severity of your symptoms if you do get the flu.

 Q. Is there such a thing as getting the flu shot too early?
 What month is ideal?